Skip to the content.

 Attack Surface Papers Gap Analysis

-Virtual Devices 12 (71%) Well-studied but complex protocols (NVMe, virtio-gpu) underexplored
+Virtual Devices 11/18 (61%) Well-studied for legacy/MMIO devices; complex stateful protocols (NVMe, virtio-gpu, virtio-net offloads) remain underexplored

-Hypercalls/VM-Exit 2 (12%) Severely underexplored - systematic hypercall sequence testing missing
+Hypercalls/VM-Exit 2/18 (11%) Severely underexplored - systematic hypercall sequence and VM-exit handler testing missing

 Evaluation Guidelines

-Throughput without coverage context 41% Report effective coverage rate alongside throughput
+Throughput reported without coverage context Report effective coverage rate (edges/sec or new-edges/sec) alongside raw exec/sec

-Device count without complexity classification 53% Classify devices by complexity (simple/medium/complex)
+Device count reported without complexity classification Classify devices by complexity (simple/medium/complex), e.g., MMIO-only vs. DMA+state-machine

-CVE count without severity/deduplication 65% Report bugs with root cause and CVSS severity
+CVE count reported without severity or deduplication policy Report bugs with root cause and CVSS severity; state how duplicates were detected

-Snapshot configuration details omitted 47% Specify guest memory, timing, enabled devices
+Snapshot configuration details omitted Specify guest memory size, snapshot timing, enabled devices

-Missing or inadequate baselines 35% Compare against at least one prior tool
+Missing or inadequate baselines Compare against at least one prior tool on the same target and budget

 Category Required Information